 • Aggregates that use Smart Agent dimensions

-Interpret the mapping impact report πŸ”—
+Interpret the migration impact report πŸ”—

 The report explains when migration from an old MTS to a new MTS will trigger detectors, and which detectors those are.
 For example, heartbeat detectors working with un-aggregated MTS are affected by design, but if a heartbeat detector is working with a dimension that continues across the transition to OTel, then the mapping service ensures continuity so that you do not have to restart that detector.